influxdata/telegraf/plugins/secretstores/systemd/README.md

 # Systemd Secret-Store Plugin

-The `systemd` plugin allows to utilize credentials and secrets provided by [systemd][] to the Telegraf service.
-Systemd ensures that only the intended service can access the credentials for the live-time of this service.
-The credentials appear as plaintext files but are stored encrypted with TPM2 protection if available (see [this article][systemd-descr] for details).
+The `systemd` plugin allows utilizing credentials and secrets provided by [systemd][] to the Telegraf service.
+Systemd ensures that only the intended service can access the credentials for the lifetime of this service.
+The credentials appear as plaintext files to the consuming service but are stored encrypted on the host system.
+This encryption can also use TPM2 protection if available (see [this article][systemd-descr] for details).

 This plugin does not support setting the credentials.
 See the [credentials management section](#credential-management) below for how to